jebbd/3ML/README.md

 ### CITATION
 If you use 3ML please cite...

-"Jebb D. et al (2017) Dynamic heteroplasmy revealed by targeted, deep sequencing in a population of the long-lived Greater mouse-eared bats, Myotis myotis.
-(In Press)"
+"Jebb D. et al (2017) Population level mitogenomics of long-lived bats reveals dynamic heteroplasmy and challenges the Free Radical Theory of Ageing. (bioArxiv)" https://www.biorxiv.org/content/early/2017/11/24/224592

 ### 3ML is a wrapper script used to call and annotate heteroplasmic variants in mammalian mitogenomes